dtgreene/blender-curve-to-svg/README.md

-Basic Blender script for converting selected 2D curve objects into SVGs.
+Simple Blender script for converting selected 2D curve objects into SVGs.
+This was based on the [blender-curve-to-svg](https://github.com/aryelgois/blender-curve-to-svg) extension which no longer seems to work.

 ## Usage
 1. Open the scripting tab.